-The Standard 7-7-7 Fertilizer is great for all plants, but is highly recommended for growing all fruiting and root crops.
+Standard 7-7-7 Fertilizer offers balanced nitrogen, phosphorous, and potassium mix.
+It’s great for growing all fruiting and root crops.
 We highly recommended using it for crops such as:

 - Tomatoes, Peppers, Eggplant, Cucumbers, Zucchini/Sumer Squash, Butternut/Winter Squash, Melons, Beans, Pumpkins/Gourds, Strawberries, Okra, Corn, Onions, Radishes, Beets, Garlic.

-The Natural 8-3-5 Fertilizer is recommended for only growing leafy and cruciferous vegetables and herbs.
+Natural 8-3-5 Fertilizer is recommended for only growing leafy and cruciferous vegetables and herbs.
 The added nitrogen is beneficial for producing green leaves.
 So, we highly recommend using it for crops like:

 - Lettuce, Salad Greens, Herbs, Spinach, Kale, Chard, Brussels Sprouts, Artichokes, Celery, Cabbage, Broccoli, Cauliflower, Leeks, Kohlrabi.

-Do you offer quantity discounts or tiered pricing for multiples?
+Do you offer quantity discounts or bulk pricing for multiples?

 Are seeds or plants included with the gardening system?